bradwright/Realtime-presentation/presentation-notes.rst

 - Real time web goes two ways: server and client side
 - Server side important to fulfil promise of client real time
-- Nginx is an event-loop driven web server - it has a stable and predictable RAM profile under load
+- Nginx is an event-loop driven web server

+  - RAM usage under high concurrency is predictable

+- You'll probably need a messaging server to deal with passing data around

+  - Allows for fire and forget architecture
+  - Soft guarantees for delivery
+  - Allows frontend to not block

 Apache and real time
 ====================